Ascenos/MMR1_Artillery/README.md

 for some additional features, like cerating GameObjects as well as starting other GameFunctions and stuff.

-You can either use the `base.engine.loop` to get a self managed infinite loop (TODO), or you can manually call the update function
+You can either use the `engine.managed.loop` to get a self managed infinite loop, or you can manually call the update function